Public image of George W. Bush: Response to Hurricane Katrina

-Criticism led to the resignation of FEMA director Michael Brown, and eventually, Bush himself accepted personal responsibility for what he deemed "serious problems in the federal government's response" in a September 15, 2005 press conference.
+Criticism led to the resignation of FEMA director Michael Brown, and eventually, Bush himself accepted personal responsibility for what he deemed "serious problems in the federal government's response" in a September 2005 press conference.
 Several politicians called for either congressional or independent investigations, claiming that the Executive Branch cannot satisfactorily investigate itself.

 Environment

 Bush has been criticized by national and international environmental groups for his administration's rollbacks of environmental protections going back more than three decades.
 These are in areas ranging from the Endangered Species Act and the Clean Air and Clean Water Acts to climate change.
 According to MSNBC:

 In "Texas Chainsaw Management" (2007) Robert F. Kennedy Jr. argues that "The verdict on George W. Bush as the nation's environmental steward has already been written in stone.
 No president has mounted a more sustained and deliberate assault on the nation's environment.
 No president has acted with more solicitude toward polluting industries.
 Assaulting the environment across a broad front, the Bush administration has promoted and implemented more than 400 measures that eviscerate 30 years of environmental policy."
 Kennedy has also written a book Crimes Against Nature: How George W. Bush and His Corporate Pals Are Plundering the Country and Hijacking Our Democracy.

-George W. Bush has also been criticized by the Union of Concerned Scientists, representing over 20 Nobel Laureates, who accuse him of failing to acknowledge basic science on environmental issues.
+Bush has also been criticized by the Union of Concerned Scientists, representing over 20 Nobel Laureates, who accuse him of failing to acknowledge basic science on environmental issues.
 The group says that the Bush administration has engaged in intentional suppression and distortion of facts regarding the environment.

 In the waning days of his administration, Bush sought rule changes which would negatively impact a wide range of environmental issues.